aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 afterwards contained no insects (a similar technique was used by Romero and Srivastava [-@Romero2010]).
 We simulated natural detritus inputs from the canopy by adding a standard mass of dried leaves of the species _Plinia cauliflora_ (Jabuticaba, Myrtaceae; a common Brazilian tree; 1.5g bromeliad ^-1^ ± 0.02, mean ± sd).
 In order to track the effects of detrital decomposition on bromeliad N cycling, we enriched these leaves with ^15^N by fertilizing five plants with 40ml pot^-1^ day^-1^ of 5g L^-1^ ammonium sulphate containing 10% atom excess of ^15^N. After 21 days we then collected *P. cauliflora* leaves, air-dried until constant weight, and then soaked them for three days.
 This procedure removes excess nutrients from the artificial fertilization.
 Because some of our prey species consume fine detritus, not coarse, we also added a standard amount of dried fine detritus to our bromeliads (0.23g bromeliad ^-1^ ± 0.02).
-We separated coarse and fine detritus by passing water from bromeliads through two sieves (as above for observational work, 150 and 850 µm).
-We defined "coarse detritus" as anything retained on the 850 µm sieve, and "fine detritus" as anything found on the 150 µm sieve.
+This fine detritus originated from detrital material betwee 150 and 850 micrometers in size obtained from unmanipulated bromeliads and oven-dried.

 Each bromeliad was stocked with a representative insect community (See supplementary material).
 The densities of each prey taxon were calculated from the observational dataset (Hypothesis 1), using